 - Estimated numbers left in the wild: Unknown

 - Hairy Long-nosed Armadillos are nocturnal animals

-- Hairy Long-nose armadillos eat ant, beetle, and termite
+- Hairy Long-nosed armadillos eat ants, beetle, and termite

-- Hairy long nosed armadillo is an endangered species
+- The hairy long-nosed armadillo is an endangered species

 - Conservation efforts